rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/GetTestHandler.md

 ### Response Format
-* Response can be either the valid report in json format or "Report not generated from firebolt"
+* Response can be either the valid report in json format or error response string as "Report not generated from firebolt"

 ```json
     {